An HI story of galaxies in Abell 2626 and beyond: The Sample

-\begin{enumerate} \item non-substructure or `isolated' galaxies in A2626: 57 galaxies that are in the cluster environment but not a member of a substructure.
-However,we note that, these non-substructure galaxies are still in a high density environment. \item Substructure galaxies in A2626: 34 galaxies that are within the substructures in A2626.
-They are in groups within the cluster environment. \item The Swarm galaxies: 31 galaxies that are within the group environment associated with the Swarm, a structure behind the cluster. \end{enumerate}
+\begin{enumerate} \item The first class consists of galaxies in A2626 that lack substructure or are isolated.
+Fifty-seven galaxies lie in the cluster environment, but are not a member of a substructure.
+However, we note that these non-substructure galaxies still lie in a high-density environment. \item The second class consists of substructure galaxies in A2626: Thirty-four galaxies that are within the substructures in A2626.
+They are in groups within the cluster environment. \item The final class consists of the Swarm galaxies.
+Thirty-two galaxies that are within the group environment associated with the Swarm, which is a structure behind the cluster. \end{enumerate}

-We will explore the environmental impact on the \hi deficiencies and morphologies of these 122 galaxies: processing due to the cluster environment as well as pre-processing of galaxies before they fall into the cluster.
+We explore the environmental impact on the \hi deficiencies and morphologies of these 122 galaxies, that might be processed due to the cluster environment, or pre-processed before they fall into the cluster.